A dental AI receptionist purpose-built for PHIPA-aware implementation.

 What happens to patient data when Aida answers the phone.

-Aida collects only the data needed to complete each call, stores it encrypted on Canadian servers, and makes it available to your practice through your dashboard.
-No data is sold, shared, or used to train AI models.
+Aida collects only the data needed to complete each call, encrypts it, and makes it available to your practice through your dashboard.
+Data is not sold or used to train public AI models.
 Your patient data belongs to your practice.

 Call received